 Dear Jack: Don’t buy one more vote than necessary.
 I’ll be damned if I pay for a landslide.

-The arrival of a telegram could make the heart skip a beat or the stomachs tighten.
+The arrival of a telegram could evoke a mix of emotions, from anticipation to dread, as it often carried news of significant events or personal crises.
 As a child growing up in New Delhi in the 1970s, I always felt a sense of foreboding every time a knock on the door announced the arrival of a telegram.
 My parents would be visibly worried as telegrams usually brought bad news, like the death of a relative.

-After joining Punjab National Bank as Management Trainee in 1985, we were sent to various parts of India for training.
-We then used to communicate to our family often through telegrams.
-It was brief and fast, but communicate the whole message.
+After joining Punjab National Bank as a Management Trainee in 1985, we were sent to various parts of India for training.
+We then used to communicate with our family often through telegrams.
+It was brief and fast but communicated the whole message.
 Text messages can never convey that air of urgency and excitement.
 We also miss the compression that the cost of sending a telegram necessitated.
 Some of them make Twitter look verbose.
 I also liked the way the message was printed on a thin strip of paper that was then pasted on a larger sheet to be delivered to the addressee.

-While working in bank, I have sent and received many urgent messages and encrypted telegrams for financial transactions and some of them with test keys for authenticity of authorised message.
-Even we used to wire our key figures to Regional Office after closing of each half-year.
-We used to have code books and formulas to manually generate the test key and then that was suffixed to the codified message for sending via telegram.
-On receiving the tested and encrypted telegrams, we used to decipher the codes, test keys and match with contents to apply the message.
-This is the reason that quick funds transfers are known as wire transfers or TT (Telegraphic Transfers) and these terms still continue!
+During my time at the bank, I handled numerous urgent communications and encrypted telegrams for financial transactions.
+Some of these involved test keys to verify the authenticity of authorized messages.
+At the close of each half-year, we would transmit our key figures to the Regional Office.
+We relied on code books and formulas to manually generate test keys, which were then appended to codified messages before sending them via telegram.
+Upon receiving these tested and encrypted telegrams, we would decode the codes, verify the test keys, and match them with the contents to process the message.
+This practice is why quick fund transfers are commonly referred to as wire transfers or TT (Telegraphic Transfers), terms that persist to this day.

-Telegrams has the unique characteristic of typed capital letters and an abrupt “STOP” to mark the end of a sentence, and the sequence “NNNN” is an end of message indicator.
+Telegrams have the unique characteristic of typed capital letters and an abrupt “STOP” to mark the end of a sentence, and the sequence “NNNN” is an end-of-message indicator.
 ZCZC is the start of the message indicator.

 Even as the telegram died out, it remained a part of popular culture.